wooorm/trough/readme.md

 The values given to `callback` are the input values, merged with every non-nullish output value.

-*   If `middleware` throws an error, returns a promise that is rejected, or calls the given `done` function with an error, `callback` is called with that error
+*   if `middleware` throws an error, returns a promise that is rejected, or calls the given `done` function with an error, `callback` is called with that error
-*   If `middleware` returns a value or returns a promise that is resolved, that value is the main output value
+*   if `middleware` returns a value or returns a promise that is resolved, that value is the main output value
-*   If `middleware` calls `done`, all non-nullish values except for the first one (the error) overwrite the output values
+*   if `middleware` calls `done`, all non-nullish values except for the first one (the error) overwrite the output values

 ### `Trough`